boostorg/safe_numerics/README.md

 The second is more extensive in that it addresses a real world case study which touches on most of the important aspects of the libary.  https://www.youtube.com/watch?v=93Cjg42bGEw .

 Finally, for those who still enjoy the written word there is the documentation in which significant effort has been invested. http://htmlpreview.github.io/?https://github.com/robertramey/safe_numerics/master/doc/html/index.html

+If you use this libary and find it useful, please add a star.
+I need motivation!!!